-Several labs in the Electrical and Computer Engineering department have equipment that can pose a danger if used improperly.
+Several labs in the Electrical, Computer, and Biomedical Engineering department have equipment that can pose a danger if used improperly.
 All students, teaching assistants and faculty using the lab, should be aware of the risks that are present in the particular lab they are working in.
+Inside the main door of every lab in the department there are two posters— an information poster and a safety poster.

 The information poster: